quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 As you can conclude from the {class}`!CosineAnalysis` code, we did not implement quite a few methods in there.
 These are provided by the {class}`~quantify_core.analysis.base_analysis.BaseAnalysis`.
-To gain some insight on what exactly is being executed we can enable the logging module and use the internal logger of the analysis instance:
+To gain some insight into what exactly is being executed we can enable the logging module and use the internal logger of the analysis instance:

 ```{code-cell} ipython3
 ---